From Image Generation to Infrastructure Design: a Multi-agent Pipeline for Street Design Generation: Methodology

-This section presents our proposed multi-agent system for bicycle infrastructure design.
-We begin by describing the three agents for image editing and design generation, followed by the evaluation agent responsible for selecting the best generated designs.
-The multi-agent pipeline can use any street view image as input for the generation of street design scenarios.
-To demonstrate the scalability and widespread applicability of the proposed approach, here we use Google Street View imagery obtained via the Google Street View API~\footnote{\url{https://developers.google.com/streetview}}.
+This section presents our multi-agent system for bicycle infrastructure design.
+As we discuss in detail in Section 3.1, the pipeline takes a street-view image and a user-specified design request as inputs, generates multiple bicycle-lane design candidates by editing the input image, and selects a final design that best satisfies the user-specified design requirements (Fig.~\ref{fig:main_pipeline}).
+To demonstrate scalability and broad applicability, we sampled Google Street View imagery from Washington DC across diverse road environments, obtained via the Google Street View API (see Section 3.2).